 Below is a list of my recommendations for books and online material about the wonderful world of visual thinking.
 Enjoy

-Books – Visual thinking for facilitators, trainers and education professionals
+Books – Visual thinking for facilitators, trainers and educators

 The Graphic Facilitator’s Guide – Brandy Agerbeck

 This is the first book I picked up on Visual Facilitation and it is the first book I recommend to anyone who wants to get started in Visual Facilitation.
 Check out her YouTube channel.
 I’ve met Brandy and she is just as awesome in her videos as she is in person.

 This is Brandy’s follow up to The Graphic Facilitator’s Guide.
 She went deeper into what it takes to further the work in visual thinking.

 Visual Thinking – Willemien Brand

 Full of fun ways to apply visual thinking to solve sticky problems through collaborative ways.

 Visual Leaders – David Sibbet

 A classic book on the basics of visual facilitation full of methods and frameworks.
 This book is a must-have.